 Nobel opened a factory in 1862 that manufactured nitroglycerine while he continued to search for a way to control the explosive.
 But the danger of nitroglycerine was inherent.
-In 1864, an explosion destroyed his factory and killed his younger brother Emil, along with several others.
+In 1864, an explosion destroyed his factory and killed his younger brother Emil and several others.
 Despite the tragic loss, Nobel continued his research, and in 1865, he improved the blasting cap design he had patented in 1863 that would trigger nitroglycerine.